mehmetseckin/todo-cli/README.md

 * Backup: There is no easy way to backup or export your Tasks.
 Outlook can interface with your Tasks, and can Export, but only through cumbersome manual steps to a broken CSV format or to an unfriendly PST format.
 * Accidental Delete: It is easy to accidentally delete a task, with limited Undo functionality and no history.
 This can be frustrating if you accidentally swiped left on a task and missed the Undo prompt.
 (Though I believe Outlook allows you to see and recover Deleted tasks.)
 * Accidental Complete: Similarly, it is easy to accidentally "complete" a task.
 While you can easily "uncomplete" a task, depending on the context you were in, you may not know which task it is.
+* Performance: As the size of your Task database grows (including completed Tasks), clients (particularly on some platforms like iOS) suffer significant problems with responsiveness, requiring pruning down the number of Tasks.
+This requires manually "deleting" old completed tasks (again, Outlook can help, but an automated solution would be better).

 This particular project is forked from [todo-cli](https://github.com/mehmetseckin/todo-cli).
-This project is a refactor that kept some of the top-level structure.
+This project is a refactor that follows the top-level configuration and command structure, but otherwise uses a different implementation.

-## Objectives

-The objectives of MSTTool includes:
-* Enable automated backups of your Tasks
-* Enable "diffing" two snapshots of Tasks *[Not Implemented]*
-* Enable more flexible search functions (by virtue of it all being stored as text)

 ## Getting Started

+### ClientId [TODO]

 ### Build

+*NOTE: Building the project has only been tested with Visual Studio 2022.*

 ```
 # Clone the repository